Trocoli/Trocoli/README.md

-- 👋 Hi, I’m @Trocoli, Currently on the 6th semester of my Computer Science degree, 2 more to go!
+- 👋 Hi, I’m @Trocoli, just got my CS degree and I'm super excited for what's to come!
-- 👀I like building things for the Web, mastering Node.Js with experience also in Django!
+- 👀I like building things for the Web, currently diving deep in Next.js and improving my TS skills to become a great FullStack engineer!
-- 🌱 and currently starting to dive deep into React so I can explore the true power of my creativity.
-- 💞️ I’m looking to collaborate on projects that use data to make the world a better place.
 - 📫 You can reach me up on ygortrocoli@outlook.com

 <!---